Skip to Main Content

 Understanding Your Assignment

 Before you select a topic or develop a research question, it is important to understand your assignment.
 Understanding your assignment from the outset will help you craft a research question that you can adequately answer in the space and time allotted to you.
-In this section, we will look at some questions and strategies to consider when decoding a prompt:
+In this section, we will look at some questions to ask when first decoding a prompt:

 • What is the purpose of the assignment?
 Think about the goal of your assignment: Are you trying to persuade a reader?
 Explain an idea?
 Apply theories to a text?
 Tell a story?
 The purpose of your assignment will guide your research and writing.

 • Who is my audience?
 How will this affect the tone and content of my paper?
-What are the conventions of the discipline I am working in?
+What are the conventions of the discipline within which I am working?

 • What is the scope of the assignment?
 Determine what the purpose of the paper will be and how much ground you will need to cover.
 How many topics will you be looking at?
-How long will the finished paper be?
+How long should the paper be?

 • What is the topic of the assignment?
 Has the professor given you a specific topic?
 Will you need to find your own?